greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   All tables in the current database in a tablespace can be moved by using the `ALL IN TABLESPACE` form, which will lock all tables to be moved first and then move each one.
 This form also supports `OWNED BY`, which will only move tables owned by the roles specified.
 If the `NOWAIT` option is specified then the command will fail if it is unable to acquire all of the locks required immediately.
 Note that system catalogs are not moved by this command, use `ALTER DATABASE` or explicit `ALTER TABLE` invocations instead if desired.
 The `information_schema` relations are not considered part of the system catalogs and will be moved.
 See also [CREATE TABLESPACE](CREATE_TABLESPACE.html).

-:   If changing the tablespace of a partitioned table, all child table partitions will also be moved to the new tablespace.
+:   If changing the tablespace of a partitioned table, all child tables will also be moved to the new tablespace.

 SET { LOGGED | UNLOGGED }
 :   This form changes the table from unlogged to logged or vice-versa.
 It cannot be applied to a temporary table.